Maltese Health Issues & Care Guide

 Life Stage Health Guide

-Understanding your Maltese's life stages helps you provide appropriate care:
+Understanding your Maltese's life stages helps you provide appropriate care (lifespan 12–15 years):

 Insurance Recommendation

-Given the Maltese's predisposition to conditions like Heart Disease and Cataracts, pet insurance is a worthwhile investment.
-Plans for Malteses typically cost $46–$77 per month and can save thousands in unexpected veterinary bills.
+Given the Maltese's predisposition to conditions like Patent Ductus Arteriosus and Portosystemic Shunt, pet insurance is a worthwhile investment.
+Plans typically cost $38–$86 per month and can save thousands in unexpected veterinary bills.
 Compare plans from multiple providers and enroll early, before any pre-existing conditions develop.